You are currently viewing OCEN Network: Revolutionizing India Credit Ecosystem

 The Need for Formalising the Credit System and the Role of Technology:

 The limitations of traditional lenders in expanding their reach have resulted in a credit gap of approximately US $380 billion in the Indian MSME sector.
+As digital lending grows, so do phishing attacks targeting financial services.
 Even the credit card industry has struggled to penetrate the vast Indian market.
 Currently, only 3 per cent of the population in India possesses a formal credit card, primarily concentrated in tier 1 cities.

 Acquiring a loan involves multiple responsibilities for LSPs, including sourcing, identity verification, underwriting, disbursement, recollections, and dispute management.
 Each of these processes is time-consuming and impacts the profitability of LSPs.
 Moving these processes online would reduce the time and cost of loan disbursements, leading to more favourable interest rates for borrowers.